timetoleafs/radiodelay4bowen/index.md

 I encourage all who subscribe to Gamecenter/NHL.tv to contact them and let them know you want it.
 Then we dont have to don't to worry and fiddle with all these steps.

-* I have no association with either app developer.
-If you feel like the apps are worth it, donate to help support the devs.
+* _I have no association with either app developer.
+If you feel like the apps are worth it, donate/buy and support the devs._